JustJoshinDev/PyPDA/README.md

 # 🖴 PiPDA - A Retro Python PDA Interface

-**PiPDA** is a stylized, personal digital assistant (PDA) interface built with Python and PySide6, themed to look and feel like a classic 90s Palm device.
+**PiPDA** is a stylized, personal digital assistant (PDA) interface built with Python and PySide6, themed to look and feel like a classic 90s PDA.
 It features built-in tools, app installation, and an extension system to easily build and add new functionality.

-Designed for devices like the Raspberry Pi 400, but runs great on desktops too!
+PiPDA is currently in beta, meaning that no binaries will be released and the code is very likely to be bugged and not working.
+Use at your own risk.
 ---

 ## ✨ Features